keikai/doc/dev-ref/adv/Performance_Guide.md

 ## Split the File
 If you have a big file with multiple sheets and massive cells, and it takes a long time to import.You can split the file into multiple smaller files and import them separately.
 For example, you split a big file into `a-1.xlsx` and `a-2.xlsx`.
 Then, import the 1st file first, after Keikai shows the first file, starts to import the 2nd file.
 Keep the reference of the 2 `Book`.
 Allow users to switch among 2 books by calling [`Spreadsheet::setBook()`](https://keikai.io/javadoc/latest/io/keikai/ui/Spreadsheet.html#setBook-io.keikai.api.model.Book-).

+# Import formula cache
+An Excel file contains formula calculated result as a cache, import and show the cached value can save the time of re-evaluate formulas after importing.
+Please see [Configuration#importing](/dev-ref/Configuration#importing).

+# Trouble Shooting
+If none of above techniques can improve your performance problem, you need to analyze your page according to [Step by Step Trouble Shooting](https://www.zkoss.org/wiki/ZK%20Developer's%20Reference/Performance%20Monitoring/Step%20by%20Step%20Trouble%20Shooting) to find a performance bottleneck.
+Then start to deal with the bottleneck or share the data with us.